Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "What's the point in being smart enough to read, if everything you read makes you dumb?"
+> "Just try to be the best you can be; never cease trying to be the best you can be.
+That's in your power."
-> — **C. Sean McGee**
+> — **John Wooden**

 ---